19 August 2020

 BI policies are complex, and the terms and types of cover provided can vary significantly across the industry.
 Both customers and firms, are facing increasing uncertainty and difficulty in determining whether a policyholder has cover and can make a claim, and the FCA has doubts over the interpretation of the terms of BI policies in some cases.
 To avoid the increase in disputes arising during the current coronavirus crisis, the FCA has decided to resolve some key contractual uncertainties through its test case in the High Court.
-Accordingly, the FCA wishes to engage with willing policyholders and insurance intermediaries over unresolved disputes with insurers over BI policy terms to identify a sample of cases.
+Accordingly, the FCA engaged with willing policyholders and insurance intermediaries over unresolved disputes with insurers over BI policy terms to identify a sample of cases.
 Taylor Wessing is working with the hospitality sector and has partnered with the trade association UKHospitality to consider how the FCA court action impacts on the BI insurance claims of policy holders in the hospitality sector (see here).

 If you would like to discuss any of the points arising out of the FCA's announcement or if you would like assistance in making a submission to the FCA on your BI policy concerns, please get in touch.